pmndrs/koota/packages/publish/README.md

 #### Or

-By default all query paramters are combined with logical AND.
+By default all query parameters are combined with logical AND.
 The `Or` modifier enables using logical OR instead.

 ```js
 import { Or } from 'koota';